 Gov. Beshear celebrated the many achievements for Kentuckians and the ways the state is leading the nation, including in increasing new jobs and bringing in private sector investment.

-For education, Gov. Beshear reiterated his desire to bring Universal Pre-K to all four year olds in Kentucky.
+For education, Gov. Beshear reiterated his desire to bring universal pre-K to all four year olds in Kentucky.
 He called for the state to put the voucher debate behind them, as the proposed amendment failed in every county.
 He also highlighted the strength of Kentucky’s career and technical education (CTE) programs and the opportunities to expand and further connect private employers to support those efforts.

 Go deeper: